Phone Card 123

-Don't rush to finalize the project without careful planning.
+test Don't rush to finalize the project without careful planning.

-One needs to carefully screen any potential printer.
+test One needs to carefully screen any potential printer.
 Ask for references and always call them.

-Packaging and image are what makes a customer pick up your card for the first time, and a good rate will keep them coming back for more.
+test Packaging and image are what makes a customer pick up your card for the first time, and a good rate will keep them coming back for more.

 Distributors and Private Labeling

+One increasingly popular method for distributors is private labeling cards for other companies.
 Private labeling allows the distributor the freedom to move quickly as new rates are introduced from various carriers.
 And, for the most part, distributors who print their own card have been successful.

-Here are some basic guidelines for those who are considering private card labeling.
+Here are some basic guidelines for those who are considering private card labeling:

 Don't rush to finalize the project without carefully planning exactly what you want.
 You'd be amazed how many distributors call to have cards printed with absolutely no clue of what's involved.
 They think that cards can be printed and delivered in days, not weeks.